valegale/ONT_methylation/README.md

 However, if this does not work for you, you can also install Nextflow via [conda](https://docs.anaconda.com/miniconda/) or [mamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

 To avoid installing all necessary tool dependencies manually, we recommend using [Docker](https://docs.docker.com/get-started/get-docker/) or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).
 Nextflow will then handle all your dependencies using the Docker or Singularity profile (see below).
-Alternatively, pre-configured conda environments are also available in the pipeline (See [Running with Containers](https://github.com/nanoporetech/modkit#Running-with-containers) for details on how to use containers.
+Alternatively, pre-configured conda environments are also available in the pipeline (see [Running with Containers](https://github.com/nanoporetech/modkit#Running-with-containers) for details on how to use containers).

 ### Preparing input: Basecalling with Dorado